wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

 = Version 3.5.1 =
-* Improved code for determining the author URL by using `get_author_posts_url()` instead.
+* Improved code for determining the WordPress author index URL by using `get_author_posts_url()` instead.
 Thanks to 'reiniggen' for suggesting this change.
+* Added a list of NGFB and WP constants to the debug output.

 = Version 3.5 =
 * Added reading of correct/accurate width and height information for NGG cached images using PHP's `getimagesize()` function.